Misikerr/CS50x-2024/README.md

 ## 👨‍💻 About Me

-I'm **Misiker Genene(Rio)**, a software engineering student at Arbaminch University with big dreams of becoming a global software engineer and ethical hacker.
+I'm **Misiker Genene(Rio)**, a software engineering student at Arbaminch University with big dreams of becoming a global software engineer.

 📫 Let's connect:
 - GitHub: [@Misikerr](https://github.com/Misikerr)